 Tip: If a consultant does not commit to an on-site visit, you might not want to continue with them.
 An on-site visit helps acquaintance with your consultant better and aligns the project and processes’ scope.

 This visit could also be an excellent opportunity to introduce your team to consultants to get a second opinion.
 Sometimes combined with the other steps, this stage could be a perfect opportunity to interview each process owner in detail, do an in-person demo, or collaborate in workshops to understand your business processes better.

 As a champion, you might want to watch your team members’ time to make the process efficient.
 The process owners may be busy with their day jobs and might not cooperate with you if you ask for meetings too frequently.
 For this reason, it is crucial to limit the finalists to 3-4 consultants.

 The purpose of these meetings is to get more in-depth insight into high-risk areas.
 These meetings also allow you to respond to consultants’ previously unaddressed questions and validate your shared details.
 The consultant might want to have a couple of these meetings depending on your process’s complexity and your consultant’s comfort level.

 The consultant might ask to share data from individual process owners for the scripted demo if required.
 The purpose of this data is to help them visualize the process from their perspective utilizing their data.

 This step also provides an opportunity to agree on the demo’s scope and structure/scenarios so that there are no surprises during the demo.

 A scripted demo helps you provide a better sense of the platform by tailoring it to your business process and data.
-This step is perhaps the second most critical step of the selection process.
+This step is perhaps the second most critical step of the ERP purchase process.
 It will also require the most amount of time from your team.